15 Essential Filmmaking Techniques Every Filmmaker Should Know

 Filmmakers in Hollywood have compared the movie maker's desire to a bug that bites you, and once you have been bitten, there is no turning back.
 What is it about making movies that drives us to keep wanting to make movies or to begin the journey in the first place?

-From dolly shots to compositing techniques, there’s a never-ending supply of inspiring filmmaking tips and tricks available to the modern filmmaker.
+From dolly shots to compositing techniques, there’s a never-ending supply of filmmaking tips and tricks available to the modern filmmaker.

 However, in my experience, I’ve found that I often use the same filmmaking techniques over and over again in my productions.
-As a result, I thought it’d be fun to craft a helpful collection of my favorite filmmaking techniques for aspiring filmmakers.
+As a result, I thought it’d be fun to craft a helpful collection of my favorite filmmaking techniques for new filmmakers.
 I hope you enjoy the list.

 15 Essential Filmmaking Techniques